Role of Legal Metrology in Food Industry

 • Maximum Retail Price

-• Common or generic name
+• Common or generic Name

 • Dimensions (if any)

-1) The Name of the manufacturer, packer, or importer
+Name of the Manufacturer, Packer, or Importer

-• The commodity or the package should contain the address of the manufacturer, where and by whom the product has been manufactured.
-In the case of the packer, the address of the packer should also be displayed on the package.
+• The commodity or the package should contain the Address of the manufacturer, where and by whom the product has been manufactured.
+In the case of the packer, the Address of the packer should also be displayed on the package.

-3) Net Quantity
+Net Quantity

-• In simple words, net quantity means the total weight, numbers, capacity, or volume of the commodities present in the package excluding the extra packaging weight.
+• In simple words, net quantity means the total weight, numbers, capacity, or volume of the commodities present in the package, excluding the extra packaging weight.

-• The net quantity displayed by the manufacturer or packer should be accurate in weight and measurement as the price of that particular commodity will vary according to the quantity of the respective product.
+• The net quantity displayed by the manufacturer or packer should be accurate in weight and measurement, as the price of that particular commodity will vary according to the quantity of the respective product.

 Units of Net Quantity:

-a) For Solid, semi-solid, viscous, or a mixture of solid and liquid
+1. For Solid, semi-solid, viscous, or a mixture of solid and liquid

 – Term of Unit = Mass